Anger over alleged Moscow election tampering spurs protest

-MOSCOW (AP) — Thousands of people participated in an unauthorized march in Moscow on Saturday to protest the exclusion of some city council candidates from the Russian capital’s local election, despite other recent demonstrations in which police detained and beat attendees.
+MOSCOW (AP) — Thousands of people marched across central Moscow on Saturday to protest the exclusion of some city council candidates from the Russian capital’s local election, but did not result in riot police making mass arrests and giving beatings like at earlier demonstrations.

-The latest protest, like previous ones, stemmed from Russian election officials barring some opposition and independent candidates from running in the Sept.
-8 election.
-Some marchers held placards demanding freedom for political prisoners: 14 people arrested in earlier protests face charges that could send them to prison for up to eight years.
+Opposition-led protests erupted in Moscow this summer after election officials barred more than a dozen opposition and independent candidates from running in the Sept.
+8 election for the Moscow city legislature.

+Some marchers on Saturday held placards demanding freedom for political prisoners: 14 people arrested in earlier protests face charges that could send them to prison for up to eight years.

 The only police seen along the route to Pushkin Square were traffic officers, a contrast to the previous unsanctioned demonstrations where phalanxes of helmeted, truncheon-wielding riot police confronted demonstrators.